shmoergh/moduleur/modules/06-utils-output/README.md

-# Hog Moduleur / Utils & Output
+# Shmøergh Moduleur / Utils & Output

 Combined analog bitcrusher, LFO and an output interface with overdrive in a single Eurorack compatible module.